nikrays/zapret2/docs/manual.en.md

 Evaluating the success or failure of these checks is the main challenge, which is why the interpretation falls to the user.
 What constitutes "success" or "failure"?
 This varies wildly and can depend on both the DPI (Deep Packet Inspection) system and the server itself.

 For example, a TLS error when requesting `iana.org` via the IP of `rutracker.org` might actually indicate success.
-A certificate error can be either a success or a failure—an invalid certificate could be returned by the server itself or by the DPI via a Man-in-the-Middle (MiTM) attack.
+A certificate error can be either a success or a failure-an invalid certificate could be returned by the server itself or by the DPI via a Man-in-the-Middle (MiTM) attack.
 It is crucial to determine whether the server returned *any* response and whether that response truly came from the server or was generated by the DPI.
 A TLS alert when requesting a domain not hosted on that server is normal and common.
-Conversely, some servers are configured to serve a page regardless of the SNI provided in the TLS handshake—this is also normal.
+Conversely, some servers are configured to serve a page regardless of the SNI provided in the TLS handshake - this is also normal.

 A hang is usually a sign of failure, but it could also result from server-side issues or the server banning your IP.
 An RST is likely a failure, but it could be a legitimate response from the server or its DDoS protection system.